 There are a few things that make this key lime pie recipe the BEST, but here are a few:

-The thing I love most about this pie (besides how creamy, luscious, and perfectly tart it is) is how incredibly EASY it is to make.
-Literally, the most amateur baker in the world could look like a rock star after making this pie.
+- EASY: I love most about this pie is how incredibly EASY it is to make.
+Literally, the most amateur baker in the world could look like a rock star after making this key lime pie.
 It’s so simple, and fool-proof.

 While these are two different types of limes, the differences are subtle.
 The limes that we find in the store (especially in US stores) are called Persian limes.
 Key limes are very small (about 1 1/2 inches in diameter) and tend to contain more seeds than Persian limes and they also tend to have a more intense flavor.
 This flavor makes for an especially delicious pie filling.
-Key limes are sold more seasonal at the store and are not always as easy to purchase.
+Key limes are sometimes sold seasonally and can be harder to find at a regular grocery store.

 Can I substitute lime juice for key lime juice?

-This recipe uses Nellie and Joes key lime juice, which is key lime juice, sold in a small bottle at most grocery stores.
-You can find it in a bottle next to the regular lime juice.
-If you have to, you could use regular lime juice (although I would only use freshly squeezed lime juice) and I hesitate to do this because the flavor of the pie wont be as good.
+This recipe uses Nellie and Joes key lime juice, which is bottled key lime juice available at most grocery stores.
+You can find it next to the regular lime juice.
+If you have to, you could use regular lime juice, but I would only use freshly squeezed lime juice (and I hesitate to do this because the flavor of the pie wont be as good).